randyleonard99/digitalframeworks-spring2020/README.md

 * 20%: Final project

 #### Class and Assignment grading scale:
-This quarter, courses including this one will be graded pass/fail **UNLESS** you opt out and chose the quality letter grade option in Ceasar.
-You must activly make that change in Ceaser if you want a letter grade.
+This quarter, courses including this one will be graded pass/fail **UNLESS** you opt out and chose the quality letter grade option in Caesar.
+You must activly make that change in Caesar if you want a letter grade.

 Individual assinments will receive letter grades on the following scale: